 American College of Medical Genetics and Genomics issued a policy statement regarding the use of genomic testing that recommends testing be considered in phenotypically affected individual when:

-One of the most complex issues surrounding genomic testing is the risk of incidental or secondary finding, where mutations unrelated to the clinical phenotype or variants of uncertain significance are identified.
+One of the most complex issues surrounding whole exome and whole genomic testing is the risk of incidental or secondary finding, where mutations unrelated to the clinical phenotype or variants of uncertain significance are identified.
 While incidental identification of clinically significant mutations pose issues of informed consent, these findings often have medical management recommendations.
 However, even among the 56 genes recommended for the reporting of incidental findings by the ACMG, there are challenges in determining phenotype consequences of variants identified.
 Experts agree that the involvement of trained genetics professionals in consulting with patients and families are essential prior to and after ordering and completing genetic testing.

 Epilepsy is a common neurological disorder affecting 1-1.5% of the world’s population and is more commonly diagnosed in children than adults.
 Epilepsy is often accompanied by cognitive and developmental delay.
 A detailed family history is mandatory as a family history of seizures may suggest a dominantly inherited epileptic disorder.
 If a genetic disorder is suspected as the cause of epilepsy or seizure disorder a timely diagnosis may reduce overall cost, limit the diagnostic odyssey, improve prognostication and lead to targeted therapy.
 Genetic counseling should be available to these patients, and the genetic evaluation should be undertaken at a tertiary level of care.
 Generally, genetic testing is not recommended in drug responsive epilepsy/seizure disorder or at epilepsy/seizure onset, although genomic hybridization (CHG – karyotype, FISH, CMA) and single gene sequencing can be used as first tier evaluation of patients with global developmental delay, which is a population that is at higher risk of epilepsy/seizure disorders.